microbiomedata/external-metadata-awareness/README.md

       really meant?
 - Should any attempt be made to display the ontology term value sets in a hierarchical view?
 If so, and there are multiple paths from a term up to its root, should all of those paths be shown?
+- What's a reasonable maximum number or permissible values for each value set?

 Note that this repo provides tooling for manually reviewing the ontology terms that have been associated with each NMDC biosample.

-## Requesting New Terms for the Value Set
+## Requesting New Terms from the Source for the Value Set

 In some cases it may be necessary to request new terms from EnvO (or another ontology) to reflect the true environmental context of a sample.